 Name Title Bertil C. Olsson See information included above for an overview of the professional qualifications, skills and expertise for Mr. Olsson Jerry Rivers Mr. Rivers holds the position of Senior Vice President and COO of Oil Casualty Insurance, Ltd. Mr. Rivers holds a Bachelor of Science in Business Administration.
 Ricky E. Lines Mr. Lines currently serves as Senior Vice President and CFO of the Company.
 Mr. Lines holds a Bachelor of Science in Economics & Finance and is also a Charter member of The Institute of Chartered Financial Analysts of Bermuda.
-Robert Foskey Mr. Foskey holds the position of Senior Vice President and Chief Actuary.
-Mr. Foskey holds a Bachelor of Science, Mathematics of Actuarial Science.
+Robert Foskey Mr. Foskey holds the position of Senior Vice President, Chief Actuary, and Chief Data & Analytics Officer.
+Mr. Foskey holds a Bachelor of Science, Mathematics of Actuarial Science, and is a Fellow of the Casualty Actuarial Society.
 Matthew Pifer Mr. Pifer currently serves as Senior Vice-President, General Counsel and Secretary.
 Mr. Pifer holds a Bachelor of Arts, English Literature and Juris Doctor.
 Mr. Pifer is a member of the Vermont and Massachusetts Bar Associations.
-Marlene J. Cechini Mrs. Cechini holds the position of Controller and Assistant Secretary.
+Marlene J. Cechini Mrs. Cechini holds the position of Vice President Finance, Controller and Assistant Secretary.
 Mrs. Cechini is a Certified Public Accountant and holds a Bachelor of Science in Business Administration.

-- c.
-Risk Management and Solvency Self-Assessment: - a description of the risk management process and procedures to effectively identify, measure, manage and report on risk exposures;
+c.
+Risk Management and Solvency Self-Assessment:

+i. a description of the risk management process and procedures to effectively identify, measure, manage and report on risk exposures;